-When you are scanning the text in your reading test, be sure to :
+When you are scanning be sure to :

-It is important to be ready to be fast, focused and alert.
+It is important to be fast, focused and alert.
 You can’t allow yourself to be slow and relaxed.

-This mini-analysis helps you focus not on the words in front of you but on the ideas.
+This mini-analysis helps you to focus on the ideas, the message rather than the words in front of you.

-Your brain will struggle to keep the question in mind and search for the answer at the same time.
+Your brain will most likely struggle to keep the question in mind AND search for the answer at the same time.

-But if you skim the text part rapidly, discuss what you had just read in your head and THEN go to the question and its options, you will the the answer immediately.
+But if you skim the text part rapidly, discuss what you had just read in your head and THEN go to the question and its options, you should get the answer easier.

 You should do this to avoid relaxing and guessing during the reading test.This gives you the certainty that you have made the correct choice.